Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * on the end page when you finish the game some of the text is in red and blue.
 This was chosen to match with the quote from the classic film "The Matrix" that is presented to you at the bottom of the end page.

-* Simple black and white colours were used through out te rest of the app so as to make all the content clear and readable for all uses.
+* Simple black and white colours were used through out the rest of the app so as to make all the content clear and readable for all uses.

 **Typography**
-* The font I chose for the all the headings of the web application was 'Lobster', cursive.
+* The font I chose for all the headings of the web application was 'Lobster', cursive.
 I really liked this font as it made the headings really stand out and gave that old fashioned theatre feel that I was aiming for.

 * For the quotes them selves I chose something a little different, 'Architects Daughter', cursive.
 I felt this gave a nice hand written effect and was a fun way to present the quotes.

 * The rest of the text I used 'Lato', sans-serif.
-This text was used mostly in paces where users needed to make a choice so I felt this text was clean and readable for all users.
+This text was used mostly in places where users needed to make a choice so I felt this text was clean and readable for all users.

 **Backgrounds**
-* I used the same background for the home, end and from page.
-The background in use is an image of theatre with the curtains drawn.
+* I used the same background for the home, end and form page.
+The background in use is an image of a theatre with the curtains drawn.
 I felt this was a nice effect, as if the user was about to enter a show.
 The image was sourced from [Clipart Library](http://clipart-library.com/theatre-curtains.html);

 * The background for the main game is an image of an old movie projector [Stockvault](https://www.stockvault.net/free-photos/movies) with red clour shaded over it in CSS.
-I fel the image looked great and the red shading kept inline with the desired theme.
+I felt the image looked great and the red shading kept inline with the desired theme.
 # Features
 ## Exsisting Features
 * Button links to navigate between all four pages of the web application.